ExchangeBC/concierge/src/front-end/static/markdown/terms_and_conditions.md

 - **d)** “Province” means Her Majesty the Queen in Right of the Province of British Columbia;

-- **e)** “Public-sector Buyer” means a person representing a “government organization”, “local public body” or a “participating jurisdiction”, as defined in the Procurement Services Act, where that entity has an interest in potentially buying goods or services;
+- **e)** “Public-sector Buyer” means a person representing a “government organization”, “local public body” or a “participating jurisdiction”, as defined in the *Procurement Services Act*, where that entity has an interest in potentially buying goods or services;

 - **f)** “Registered Buyer” means a Public-sector Buyer who has a user profile in the Procurement Concierge Program;